 To preface this guide, I’m assuming you are playing with no cheats and none of the DLC.
 The guide won’t be platform-specific so it should apply to all versions.

 At the very beginning of a new city, you have access to limited options.
-First pause the game.
-In your new city, you will have two roads, both one way.
+First, pause the game.
+In your new city, you will have two roads, both one-way.
 Taking traffic in and out of your city.
 First, connect these two roads with a simple road.
-Then either side of the new road extends the road further like the screenshot below.
+Then either side of the new road extends the road further, like in the screenshot below.

 Create a grid of roads with as few junctions as possible.
 Junctions = Traffic.
 Fill one of the rectangles with the residential zone and the other with the industrial zone.
 Between the road and the edge of the map filled with the commercial zone.
 Commercial zones are best to keep on busier roads.
 They are also a great buffer between Residential and industrial zones.

 Place a coal power plant next to the industrial zone to minimize the impact of the air and noise pollution it produces.
 You may need to use pylons initially to power the residential area.
 But once the area is built up, you can remove the pylons since each building extends the range of the grid.

 Next is water, unlike SimCity you need to place two buildings: A water pump and a sewage plant.
 Place the water pump upstream to the sewage system.
 The sewage system will output dirty water into the water source.
 Placing the water pump upstream makes sure it doesn’t pick up the dirty water.
 Depending on the map, both water buildings will be far away from your start point, so you have two choices:

 - Use pylons to extend power grid to the water buildings.